navdeep-G/agentspring/examples/EXAMPLE.md

 **Q: The script can't find `complaints.csv`.**
 - Ensure the file is in the project root, not inside a subdirectory.

-**Q: How do I add new tools or change the workflow?**
+**Q: How do I add new tools or change the workflow in this example?**
-- Register a new tool in `agentspring/tools/custom.py`.
+- For this example, register new tools in `examples/custom_tools.py` (as shown here), or another file you import in your example script.
-- Update the pipeline in `full_stack_example.py` or use agentic orchestration for dynamic plans.
+- Update the pipeline in your example script (e.g., `agentspring/full_stack_example.py`) or use agentic orchestration for dynamic plans.

+> **General Note:** In your own AgentSpring projects, you can define and register tools wherever you prefer.
+The approach shown here is only for this example's organization and demonstration purposes.

 ## Example Comparison: Agentic vs. Non-Agentic